00tanker00/InefficientRustRPiUHDTreeLights/README.md

 -https://crates.io/crates/rgb

+#binary included (though you really shouldn't run it) is compiled for RPi3B.

 #This will use rust to run pixel changes (easily changeable with RGB values using this example) on the RPi Pimoroni UnicornHat HD model.